nle-sztyler/research-doubler/README.md

 The implementation of DOUBLER is located in `doubler.py`.

 ## Training & Evaluation
 To run training and evaluation, execute `python runner.py`.
 Hyperparameters can be adapted within the `main()` method of the respective file.
+Please note that you first have to unzip the file `features_bow.zip` in the folder `/data`.
+Be aware that it will grow to almost 700 MB.

 ## Source databases and their licenses
 An example dataset is part of this repository.
 In particular, we used the following datasets: